Dimensionality Reduction - PCA + t-SNE

 Total variance: \(T = 100\).

-The first principal component accounts for all the variance in the dataset.
+The first principal component accounts for all the variance in this example dataset.

 PCA Summary